-Thank you for your interest in the Annual 2020 Congressional Art Competition!
+Thank you for your interest in the 2024 Congressional Art Competition!
 The Congressional Art Competition is open to all high school students who reside in California’s 29th Congressional district.

 Initiated by Members of the U.S. House of Representatives in 1982, the event is a nationwide annual art competition that allows high school students from all fifty states, the District of Columbia, and U.S. territories to showcase their artistic ability.

 The winning piece of art from each Congressional district is displayed in an eleven-month exhibit in the Cannon tunnel that leads into the U.S. Capitol, alongside the winning artwork from other congressional districts across the nation.

 All artworks must be physically submitted to the Office of Congressman Tony Cárdenas at 9612 Van Nuys Blvd.
 Panorama City, CA 91402 by April 12, 2024.
 Artwork entered in the contest may be no larger than 26”x26”x4” when framed and may not weigh more than 15 pounds.
 All entries must be original in concept, design and execution, and must be two dimensional.
 Please see the attached Congressional Art Competition Flier for more information.